azernis/client/README.md

 Currently only beta builds

 ## Test
-Now we are at it
+Now we are at it windows